Sheldon Clare: Political career

 On October 27, 2023, Clare was nominated as the Conservative Party of BC's candidate for Prince George-North Cariboo in the 2024 BC provincial election.
 He went on to win a seat in the Legislative Assembly of BC with 56.8% of the votes unseating BC United incumbent Coralee Oakes, who ran as an independent following the collapse of her former party.

 Clare was named deputy whip of the Conservative Party of BC caucus on November 20.
 Clare noted the building of the North-South Interconnector, and reducing delays in the permitting process in relation to resource extraction and fire supply while respecting environmental and local concerns as his major priorities for his riding of Prince George-North Cariboo.
 More generally, Clare has expressed his 2025 key priorities to include transportation and repairing several roads, healthcare worker recruitment, palliative care fees and emergency room availability, economy and jobs, and agriculture.

+Clare briefly ran to be leader of the Conservative Party of BC in 2026.